SeanLausanne/shopify-challenge-2022/README.md

 5. Update an item:

-   Reviewers can update an item by going to /inventory/itemName?quantity=500.
-Again in real world, this should be a HTTP PUT request with the request body being the updated item.
+   Reviewers can update an item by going to /inventory/itemName?quantity=500. **Again in real world, this should be a HTTP PUT request with the request body being the updated item**.
 To allow reviewers to test in browser, I can only put the updated value in the url as query parameter.
 Only "quantity" is supported now.
 Given more time, I will improve it in the future.

    Go to: